-- Using likelihoods and Neyman-Pearson lemma to separate background from signal is not always feasible - Likelihood is too complicated for analytic or Monte Carlo evaluation - High dimensionality makes Monte Carlo computationally expensive - Data sets which are linearly separable in variables, e.g. between signal and background, have useful tools for doing such a separation (Fisher Discriminant). - For linear and non-linear classification scenarios and/or where the available separators are weak, there is a class of multivariate tools - k-Nearest Neighbor - Random Forest - Artificial Neural Networks - Support Vector Machine (can be a linear regression classifier too) - (Boosted) Decision Trees - etc.
+- Using likelihoods to separate background from signal is not always feasible - Likelihood may be too complicated for analytic or Monte Carlo evaluation - High dimensionality makes Monte Carlo computationally expensive - Data sets which are linearly separable in variables, e.g. between signal and background, have useful tools for doing such a separation (Fisher Discriminant) - For linear and non-linear classification scenarios and/or where the available separators are weak, there is a class of multivariate tools - k-Nearest Neighbor - Random Forest - Artificial Neural Networks - Support Vector Machine (can be a linear regression classifier too) - (Boosted) Decision Trees - etc.